asadadnan11/manufacturing-collections/README.md

 ## 🤝 Contributing

-This project is designed as a demonstration of advanced analytics in financial operations.
+This project represents coursework from a graduate business analytics program.
 Feel free to fork, modify, and enhance the analysis for your own learning and development purposes.
+Suggestions for improvement or alternative analytical approaches are welcome as part of the ongoing learning process.

 ---